 #7 Wolfenstein II: The New Colossus & Wolfenstein: The New Order

 Wolfenstein: The New Order is a reboot of the iconic Wolfenstein franchise.
 The game puts players into an alternate universe where the world has successfully been taken over by the Nazis party.
 Overall, the game focuses on BJ Blazkowicz, a man who was once on death row but managed to escape and join the resistance to fight off the Nazis and regain a peaceful regime.

 The video game Wolfenstein II: The New Colossus follows the events of Wolfenstein: The New Order which alters historical events.
 With the Nazi Regime ruling the world, a military resistance looks to fight back within America, acting as the nation’s second American Revolution against the Nazi rule.

-Both video game titles are available for the platform and each is well worth picking up to enjoy, though neither of the two games offers a multiplayer aspect.
+Both video game titles are available for the PC platform and each is well worth picking up to enjoy, though neither of the two games offers a multiplayer aspect.
 Instead, you’re looking at two singleplayer narrative journeys.

 #6 Call of Duty: Black Ops 4

 Call of Duty: Black Ops 4 was a bit of an interesting installment to the franchise as it does not contain a campaign mode.
 In the day and age of battle royale modes being incredibly popular, Treyarch has decided to make this next call of the Duty title to feature nothing but a multiplayer component.